Regenerating the foundation of life

 Limited state-permitted food waste composting facilities (or other technologies) are a significant obstacle to main stream source-separated food waste collection, at the consumer and commercial levels.
 Using simple economic principles, a stronger demand for food waste compost will drive an increase in capacity, from the opening of new sites and expansion of existing facilities.
 By shifting focus to increasing compost demand, Ei embarks on new industry frontiers within the Soil Health platform.

-Initial work relates to education of depleted soils' direct relationship with the carbon crisis, out-of-balance carbon cycles, contaminated waterways, excessive water usage, erosion control, storm water management, and production of nutritious food.
+Initial work relates to the education of depleted soils' direct relationship with the carbon crisis, out-of-balance carbon cycles, contaminated waterways, excessive water usage, erosion control, storm water management, and production of nutritious food.
 In addition, Ei addresses the micro plastic pollution within the soils, similar to the plastic smog prolific in the oceans.
 The inaugural Soil Health focus areas are:

 - Ei Farm Tours - from a Soil Health perspective, farms may be harmful or extraordinarily beneficial to restoring carbon cycle balance.
 Ei Farm Tours focus on the many success stories where farms restore broken soil systems through regenerative agriculture.